I woke up yesterday wanting to die.

 But it’s true.
 I cleaned everything with surgical precision today.
 With god-like meticulousness.
 Our whole house smells like a freshly bloom Rosemary today.
 Except the Kamranga tree in the back, that’s beyond salvation!

 Why did I say Rosemary?
 I have never seen Rosemary!
-I don’t know what it smells like!
+I don’t know what they smell like!

 Isn’t it what life is?
 That I was supposed to die yesterday but instead I washed and cleaned the house with Surf Excel!
 Life is ruining plans.
 Life is missing deadlines!